 Guidance and Support

-The coronavirus pandemic of 2020 is likely to impact the data you report to STARS in a variety of ways.
-For example, the number of employees and students on campus may have dropped dramatically for at least part of 2020, impacting commuting figures and weighted campus user calculations.
+The pandemic is likely to impact the data you report to STARS in a variety of ways.
+For example, the number of employees and students on campus may have dropped dramatically during certain periods, impacting commuting figures and weighted campus user calculations.